sonatype-nexus-community/iq-config-as-code/README.md

 Please Note:

-If you are using a Web Proxy - please note that this project only supports the use of a HTTP Proxy and if it is defined within the system properties.
+If you are using a Proxy Server(A server that acts a gateway between the client and the internet) - please be aware that this project only supports the use of a HTTP Proxy and if it is defined within the system properties.
-This script will not work if a HTTPS Proxy is being used or if your Broswer is using a .pac file
+This script will not work if a HTTPS Proxy is being used or if your Broswer is utilizing a .pac file

 Usage